 concept & history / Áherslur

 Iceview Magazine began in 2015 with the desire to close (or at least narrow) the language and cultural gaps between residents and visitors of Iceland.
-Drawing inspiration from the many artists who pass through Iceland’s artist residencies—and artists who travel for the sake of their work in general—our mission soon became to investigate the motivations behind travel, migration, and voluntary exile as they relate to art-making and creativity.
+Drawing inspiration from the many artists who pass through Iceland’s artist residencies—and artists who travel for the sake of their work in general—our mission soon became to investigate the motivations behind travel, migration, and expatriation as they relate to art-making and creativity.